The Teen Department offers several volunteer opportunities for students in grades 6-12.

 Teen volunteers maintain the shelves in the Teen Department.
 If you like organizing this is a great task for you.
 It’s also a great way to find books you’ll want to read!
 Shelving Aides also help with projects around the Teen Department.
-Applications are accepted on a rolling basis and open shelving positions are filled seasonally.
+Open shelving positions are filled seasonally.

 Teen Tech Support

 Reading Buddies allows young children to develop their literacy skills with a teen volunteer.
 Teen volunteers meet weekly with their Little Buddy for 45 minute to 1 hour sessions.
 During that time, the pair read children’s books, color, play literacy games, and more.
-Teen volunteers must be available for a weekly commitment.
-The Spring session is quickly approaching.
-Apply by Friday, February 17th.
-Teens interested in the program should fill out the Big Buddy Application.
+Teen volunteers must be available for a weekly commitment for the span of the 6-week program.
+This program occurs in the fall and in the spring.

 Electronic Teen Advisory Group (eTAG) is an opportunity to periodically earn small amounts of volunteer credit by answering opinion questions about the library.
 These questions will relate to technologies in the library, library programs, the collection and more.
 This can be done on your own time without the need to come to the library.
 Each short questionnaire you fill out will earn you 15 minutes of volunteer credit.

 Fill out the Teen Volunteer Application to be added to the volunteer mailing list.
 Whenever there is a need for help with any of these programs, you will be notified.
 If you have any questions, you can contact Kirsty at email@example.com or by calling the library at 203-245-7365.